Georgia men who killed Ahmaud Arbery want a new trial

 Bryan’s lawyer, Rodney Zell, argued in a written motion that Bryan's trial attorney was ineffective.
 He noted that Bryan, on his previous lawyer's advice, had agreed to be interviewed by the Georgia Bureau of Investigation.
 Zell said Bryan was ill-prepared to speak with investigators and managed to “incriminate himself.”

+“There was never a legally binding agreement for Mr. Bryan’s cooperation,” Gough said.
+“And Mr. Bryan was very aware of that.”

+Asked about Bryan's comments to investigators that he had used his pickup truck to help the McMichaels box in Arbery and force the running man off the road, Gough said: “I think Mr. Bryan was concerned that some of the statements that he gave to the GBI might in retrospect have not have looked so good.”

-Zell also wrote that the judge had wrongly prohibited defense attorneys from presenting trial evidence of “prior bad acts” by Arbery.
-Defense attorneys had sought to use evidence of Arbery's past run-ins with law enforcement, including two arrests, as well as mental health records to argue that the McMichaels rightly feared that he might be dangerous.
+Zell also wrote in his legal motion that the judge had wrongly prohibited defense attorneys from presenting trial evidence of “prior bad acts” by Arbery.
+Defense attorneys had sought to use evidence of Arbery’s past run-ins with law enforcement, including two arrests, as well as mental health records to argue that the McMichaels rightly feared that he might be dangerous.

 Walmsley ruled before the trial that such evidence related to Arbery's character was irrelevant to the murder case, because none of the defendants knew him prior to the deadly chase.